Canon 1300D vs 1Ds

 Studio photographers will appreciate that the Canon 1Ds (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1300D and the 1Ds have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the 1Ds have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the 1300D was followed by the Canon 2000D.
+Further information on the features and operation of the 1300D and 1Ds can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Canon 1Ds Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Canon 1Ds?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1300D: